flairNLP/transformer-ranker/README.md

   state-of-the-art methods for transferability estimation [(Garbas et al., 2024)](https://aclanthology.org/2024.findings-acl.757/) to quickly and effectively estimate which of these LMs will perform best on the given task!

 * **efficiently performs layerwise analysis of LMs.** Transformer LMs have many layers.
-In some use cases, you might want to know which intermediate layer is best-suited for a downstream task.
-TransformerRanker allows you to quickly perform a layerwise analysis to identify the best layers in a model.
+Use TransformerRanker to identify which intermediate layer is best-suited for a downstream task!

 <hr>